Plant Profile • Full Sun

 • Informal screens (it can form a loose hedge if spaced and pruned)

-What does bladderbush smell like?
+What does bladderpod smell like?

-Bladderbush has a strong, unmistakable scent when you brush the leaves or when it’s warm out.
+Bladderpod has a strong, unmistakable scent when you brush the leaves or when it’s warm out.
 People describe it as herbal, resin-y, and a little wild.
 Las Pilitas (a trusted native-focused California nursery) describes it as “burnt popcorn.”

 Some love it and think it smells like “real landscape.”
 Others find it skunky or just plain intense.
 If you’re scent-sensitive or planting right next to a patio, it’s worth meeting the plant in person at a nursery before you commit.

-Should I prune bladderbush?
+Should I prune bladderpod?

 Yes, if you want it to stay fuller and less leggy.
-Bladderbush can naturally grow a bit open and airy, especially after a long bloom run.
+Bladderpod can naturally grow a bit open and airy, especially after a long bloom run.
 A light shaping after a flush of flowers helps it branch and stay tidy.
 If it’s gotten lanky, you can cut it back harder to refresh it, but avoid pruning during extreme heat and don’t shear it into a tight ball.
 Think “gentle structure,” not “formal hedge.”

 Plant Nerd Fact